Kaciras/ts-directly/README.md

 ## No Alias Support

 Resolving alias is outside of the scope for ts-directly, because TypeScript does not change how import paths are emitted by `tsc`.

+Also, directory import and omitting file extension are not supported.

 ## Performance